 Attempt #1: GitHub Issues

-We started out with GitHub Issues because I worked with them in the past.
-To start out with GitHub Issues, the best approach would be to create milestones, which are high-level topics.
-Inside milestones, you can create issues and add labels, and assignees.
-Teams can manage and track these ‘issues’ in a collaborative manner.
+We started with GitHub Issues because I worked with them in the past.
+To start with GitHub Issues, the best approach would be to create milestones, which are high-level topics.
+Inside milestones, you can create issues and add labels and assignees.
+Teams can manage and track these ‘issues’ collaboratively.

+The main challenge we had was managing our minor versions.
 We used milestones to track our major versions.
-The main challenge we had was managing our minor versions.
 The milestones only have one hierarchy, and we needed sub-hierarchies for our minor versions.